Skip to main content

 It aligns with the guiding principles of: A Western Australia for Everyone: State Disability Strategy 2020–2030.

-You can view the draft DAIP and provide feedback in the following ways:
+You can contact us about the DAIP in the following ways:

 Background